 Yes, the tone really matters.

 The industrial espionage is fascinating.
-Is the technology employed to deter spies real?
+Is the technology that is employed to deter spies in the book real?

 Yes, it’s based on real things that happen in industry.
 Inventions and patents are hot stuff and the lengths that companies go to protect them are very serious.
 Companies are scared of drones and other spying techniques.